sioodmy/dotfiles/.github/README.md

 <pre>

 # How do I install it on Arch Loonix?
-   That' the neat part, you don't!
+   That's the neat part, you don't!